 The Company's investment policy puts limits on the pooled funds portfolio including portfolio composition limits, issuer type limits, bond quality limits, aggregate issuer limits and corporate sector limits.
-The Company's investment policy limits investments in fixed income funds of the various ratings to limits ranging from 65% to 80% and investments in equity funds to limits ranging from 15% to 20% of the Company's portfolio.
+The Company's investment policy limits investments in fixed income funds of the various ratings to limits ranging from 20% to 80%, investments in equity funds to limits ranging from 15% to 30% of the Company's portfolio, and investments in alternative investments, which include private loan portfolios and hedging strategies, to limits raging from 0% to 40%.
 The Company's policy requires that funds be invested in fixed income of Federal, Provincial or Municipal Government and corporations rated BBB or better with non-investment grade bonds to a maximum of 10% of the Company's portfolio.
 All portfolios are measured for performance on a quarterly basis and monitored by management on a monthly basis.